-With reference to Figure 3, the first step in the workflow pattern involves making an invocation to the three source Web services source1-source3.
-Instead of contacting the service directly, a call is made to a proxy (source-proxy) which has been installed on the same server as the source1 Web service.
-The proxy invokes the query operation on the source1 service, the output is passed back to the proxy, tagged with a UUID (for reference later, e.g., retrieval, deletion etc.) and stored.
+With reference to Fig. 3, the first step in the workflow pattern involves making an invocation to the three source web services source1-source3.
+Instead of contacting the service directly, a call is made to a proxy (source-proxy) which has been installed on the same server as the source1 web service.
+The proxy invokes the query operation on the source1 service, the output is passed back to the proxy, tagged with a UUID (for reference later, e.g., retrieval, deletion, etc.) and stored.
+The UUID (not actual data) is returned to the workflow engine.
+This process is repeated (either serially or in parallel) for source2 and source3 which could be served through the same proxy or an independent proxy.